Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Milwaukee County

-The average effective property tax rate in Milwaukee County is 2.53%.
-That's more than double the national average, which is 0.99%.
-In the city of Milwaukee, the total property tax rate is 26.07 per $1,000 of assessed value.
+The average effective property tax rate in Milwaukee County is 2.58%.
+That is more than double the national average.
+In the city of Milwaukee, the total 2018 property tax rate was 27.30 per $1,000 of assessed value.
+The city’s assessment ratio was 100.2%, which means assessed values are slightly higher than actual values.

 Dane County

-Located west of Milwaukee, Dane County is home to the Wisconsin state capital, Madison.
-In dollar terms, homeowners in Dane County pay some of the highest property taxes of any county in Wisconsin.
-The median annual property tax paid by Dane County’s homeowners is $5,853, by far the highest in the state.
+Located due west of Milwaukee, Dane County is home to the Wisconsin State Capital, Madison.
+Homeowners in Dane County pay some of the highest property taxes (in dollar terms) of those in any county in Wisconsin.
+The median annual property tax paid by Dane County’s homeowners is $4,764.
+That is more than double the national median, and $1,500 higher than the state median.

 Waukesha County

 Waukesha County is a largely suburban county located outside of Milwaukee.
 Tax rates in Waukesha County are significantly lower than those in neighboring Milwaukee County.
-The average effective tax rate in Waukesha County is 1.40%, compared to Milwaukee County's 2.53% rate.
+The average effective tax rate in Waukesha County is 1.60%.
+That ranks as the 17th lowest rate out of Wisconsin’s 72 counties.

 Brown County

-With a population of about 270,000, Brown County is the fourth-largest county in Wisconsin.
+With a population of about 250,000, Brown County is the fourth largest county in Wisconsin.
 It is situated at the end of Green Bay and contains the city by the same name.
-In Green Bay, the tax rate is about $7.58 per $1,000 of assessed value.
+In Green Bay, the total 2014 tax rate was 22.79 per $1,000 of assessed value.
+The local public school district tax constituted about 44% of that total rate.

 Racine County